-Is pain in your shoulder a sign of lung cancer or that cancer is spreading?
+Is pain in your shoulder a sign of lung cancer?
+Probably not.
 Cancer is rarely a cause of shoulder pain -- arthritis, bursitis, and tendinitis are much more likely reasons for it.
 But here’s why shoulder pain could have a link to some types of lung cancer.

 Shoulder pain is the most common symptom of a type of cancer called Pancoast tumor.
 These tumors are rare.
 They only make up 3%-5% of lung cancer cases.

 These tumors start in the upper part of one of your lungs but rarely have symptoms related to your breathing.
 They tend to spread to the ribs, vertebrae, nerves, or blood vessels in this area.
 When they spread, they can cause you to feel shoulder pain.

 Pancoast tumors may not only cause shoulder pain, but also arm pain, muscle weakness, tingling skin, and a loss of feeling in the area.
 As they grow, the pain can spread to your upper back, between your shoulder blades, your arm, and even your armpit.

 About 40% of people with Pancoast tumors get a condition called Horner’s syndrome.
 Severe shoulder pain is one symptom of the condition.
 It’s also called Pancoast syndrome.

 When a Pancoast tumor spreads outside your lung, it can grow into and press against nerves nearby.
 This squeezing causes the shoulder pain, but also nerve-related symptoms like these on one side of your face:

 Horner’s syndrome affects the side of your face where the tumor is.
 You may feel tingles or pricks in your hands too.